Frequently asked questions

 How do I address the Lord-Lieutenant?

-Written: Mr James Puxley, Her Majesty’s Lord-Lieutenant of Berkshire
+Written: Mr James Puxley, His Majesty’s Lord-Lieutenant of Berkshire

 Salutation: Dear Lord-Lieutenant, or Dear Mr Puxley.